 Sometimes called "SocHum," the Social and Humanitarian Committee is the Third Committee of the UN General Assembly.
 This body focuses on social problems, humanitarian aid, and human rights issues with help from the Human Rights Council.
 Issues under the realm of GA-3 are indigenous rights, elimination of racism and discrimination, rights of women, rights of children, refugees, and prisoners of war.
 A very useful resource for this committee would be the Universal Declaration of Human Rights.

-Also, please see Social and Humanitarian Committee Resolutions (pdf - 128 KB).
-(Resolutions will be posted at a later date)
+Also, please see previous Social and Humanitarian Committee Resolutions (pdf - 52 KB).

 year’s Special Committee will be, “The African Union."
 This continental union aims to create a united and strong Africa while maintaining an international presence and cooperation for all.
 This committee will be run similarly to the Security Council where there is an open agenda and delegates represent their respective heads of state.
 Topics discussed may include, but are not limited to:

 - Mediating in the civil wars throughout the continent

 - Improving the standard of living of millions of Africans